-Congress created the National Advisory Council on Aging (NACA) to provide advice on programmatic and policy matters; specifically, "to advise, consult with, and make recommendations to the Secretary, HHS, the Assistant Secretary for Health; the Director, NIH; and the Director, NIA on matters relating to the conduct and support of biomedical, social, and behavioral research, training, health information dissemination, and other programs with respect to the aging process and the diseases and other special problems and needs of the aged."
+Congress created the National Advisory Council on Aging (NACA) "to advise, consult with, and make recommendations to the Secretary, HHS, the Assistant Secretary for Health; the Director, NIH; and the Director, NIA on matters relating to the conduct and support of biomedical, social, and behavioral research, training, health information dissemination, and other programs with respect to the aging process and the diseases and other special problems and needs of the aged."

 The NACA consists of 18 members appointed by the HHS Secretary and 5 non-voting ex officio members.
 Of the 18 appointed members, 12 are leading representatives of the health and scientific disciplines and are leaders in the fields of public health and the behavioral or social sciences relevant to the activities of the NIA, particularly with respect to biological and medical sciences relating to aging and public health.
 Six of the members are leaders from the general public in the fields of public policy, law, health policy, economics, and management.
 The NACA meets 3 times each year.

 The DAB plans and supports molecular, cellular, genetic and systems biology research on the mechanisms of aging and age-related conditions through various NIH grant mechanisms and contracts.
 It also supports biological resource facilities that provide aged animals and banked tissues for use in aging research.
 The overall goal is to provide a basis for development of preventative and interventional strategies to extend healthy aging.
 The DAB includes the following programs:

 Animal Models supports comparative biology research and development of new animal models for aging research.
 Current models include rats, mice, birds, fish, rabbits, nonhuman primates, insects, nematodes, various other invertebrates and yeasts, with rodent models of particular interest.